ProWalker CPU Beta

-- SU Podium materials integration - Podium Walker still supports and relies on all of SU Podium's material settings (reflection, refraction, transparency).
-If you have not already done so, it is recommended that you install SU Podium to make the most of Podium Walker's ability to render materials realistically.
+- SU Podium materials integration - ProWalker still supports and relies on all of SU Podium's material settings (reflection, refraction, transparency, and all Podium light types).
+If you have not already done so, it is strongly recommended that you install SU Podium to make the most of ProWalker's ability to render materials realistically.

-Above is the new UI for Podium Walker with Iray beta.
+Above is the new UI for ProWalker CPU.
 For now, we can ignore the "Presets" dialog and camera navigation icons, as they work exactly the same as before.
 If you are new to Podium Walker, please read here for an overview of camera navigation and here for camera animation.

-The preview image continuously updates as Iray progressively refines the image.
+The preview image continuously updates as path tracer progressively refines the image.
 The number of samples that have been completed is shown in the bottom left.
 ProWalker CPU Beta runs continuously until you stop it manually, or until a frame reaches the maximum time/sample count set in the render settings dialog.
 Making a change to the model or moving the camera will reset the sample count to 1 and restart the process.

-2. Render settings Gear icon
+1. Render settings Gear icon